FailAcademy/learning/wdp-vancouver/_slides/week-04/01-intro-to-es2015.md

 ---

-# Developing with ES2015 & Webpack
+# Intro to ECMAScript 2015

 ---